NiccoloRighetti/MantoGryllo_Dating/Commands.md

 # Tree display and radarcharts
 One tree for each model with and without Embioptera and Zoraptera (a total of 6 trees) has been plotted through custom scripts.

+# Fossils Jackknife
+To check whether some prior calibrations bias the dating analysis, a jackknife of the fossils has been done by repeting the analysis 5 times, each time removing one fossil from the ```tree_calib.tre``` file.